Clinelly/CI_PP2_Rock_Paper_Scissors/README.md

 11. [Acknowledgements](#acknowledgements)

 ## Project Goals
+The overall project goal is to create a fun, entertaining website where people can play a game and pass the time.

 ### User Goals
+- To play a game.
+- To learn new rules.
+- To take a break/relax.

 ### Site Owner Goals
+- Host a fun website.
+- Enable users to play a game.
+- Pass on game knowledge.

 ## User Experience

 ### Target Audience
+- Younger users who like playing games.
+- Users who are looking for a fun website to pass time on during a break.
+- Older users who are learning about website functionality.

 ### User Requrements and Expectations

 ### User Stories

 #### First Time Users
+ - To easily understand website function and purpose.
+ - To easily navigate the website to find content.
+ - To play a game of chance (Rock, Paper, Scissors, Lizard, Spock).

 #### Returning Users
+ - Continue to play the game.
+ - Beat previous results.

 #### Frequent User
+- Check for any new features.

 ## Design